softlayer/sl-ember-store/README.md

 Models have `ajax` specified as default, so you don't need to do this unless you want to use a different adapter.

-SL-Ember-Model adapters always return [Ember Promise Proxies](http://emberjs.com/api/classes/Ember.PromiseProxyMixin.html).
+sl-ember-store adapters always return [Ember Promise Proxies](http://emberjs.com/api/classes/Ember.PromiseProxyMixin.html).
 If you request a single object then you will get an `Ember.ObjectProxy` with the promise proxy mixin applied.
 Requests for Multiple records will return an `Ember.ArrayProxy` with the promise proxiy mixin applied.